-"Casual employee" means an employee who has no set hours or days of work and who is normally asked to work as and when required.
+"Casual employee" means an employee who has no set hours or days of work and who is normally asked to work as and when required with no expectation of ongoing employment.
+Casual employees cannot be used to replace genuine permanent or temporary situations except to meet business requirements when no other alternative is available.